darknight/tabby-interview/technical-writing/README.md

     "u" -> 5
     "ug" -> 6

-id_2_word:
+id_to_word:
     ["[CLS]", "[SEP]", "b", "g", "h", "u", "ug"]

 merges:
-    (5, 3) -> 6 // means "u" & "g" are merged into "ug" and new id for "ug" is 6
+    (5, 3) -> 6 // means "u" & "g" are merged into "ug" and new token is 6

+Words:
+vec![
+    "hug" -> Word(4-6)
+    "bug" -> Word(2-6)
+]
 ```

-When the iteration is done, we'll have the merge rules ready, we save both `word_to_id` and `merges` into BPE model instance, which marks the end of training.
+When the iteration is done, we do some transformation on `merges` and `word_to_id`, save them to BPE model, the training is done.

 ## The tokenization algorithm implementation

-After training, the model contains the vocabulary and merge rules, now we can use it to tokenize a string.
+After training, the model contains the vocabulary and merge rules, it's ready to tokenize a string.

 ### Calling chain for tokenization

 ![tokenization](./tokenization.drawio.svg)

 The public interface for tokenization is `TokenizerImpl::encode`, which takes a input and a boolean flag.
+The bool flag controls if adding special tokens to the output in the post-processing phase.

 The simplest case is taking a plain ascii text such as: